apostrophecms/apostrophe-headless/README.md

 Where `cxxxxxxx` is the `_id` property of the existing product you wish to update.

 On success you will receive a 200 status code and the updated JSON object representing the product.

+You may use either traditional URL-style encoding or a JSON body. **However if you are working with Apostrophe areas you must use a JSON body** (see below).

 ## Deleting a product